A tourist’s guide to Jerez

 Did I mention I was a crap photographer?
 In any case, recently the school has banned the taking of photos so this might be all you get.

-While not as fancy as the Game-of-Thrones-famous Alcázar of Seville (it’s where the scenes from Dorne were shot), the Alcázar de Jerez offers a fascinating look back into the Moorish history of Jerez.
-Climb the fortified walls and tower, and check out the gardens, but don’t miss the art on display and the old apothecary shop inside the main building.
+While not as fancy as the Game-of-Thrones-famous Alcázar of Seville (it’s where the scenes from Dorne were shot), the Alcázar de Jerez offers a fascinating look back into the Moorish history of the city.
+Climb the fortified walls and tower, and check out the herb garden, but don’t miss the art on display and the old apothecary shop inside the main building.

 The Alcázar also boasts a ‘camera obscura’, a system of lenses and mirrors built into a tower that projects a 360-degree view of the city onto a screen.
 Or so I’m told.
 It doesn’t seem to be open very often, presumably because it relies on a volunteer to be available to take you up there.
-Let me know if you manage a visit!
+Let me know if you manage a visit and you can help me explain it better on this page.

 * Not that we’d ever do such a thing, but there was one time we needed some rosemary for dinner – and it occurred to me that paying €1.80 to go to the Alcázar and swipe some from the garden would be cheaper than going to the supermarket.
 I just kept getting premonitions of footage on the local TV news of me, handcuffed, being loaded into a police car.
 Quite an embarrassing way to be kicked out of Spain.